 Gout and diabetes are strongly linked, and together they can produce an unwelcome and unhealthy mix of symptoms.
-More people who are at risk for gout are also at risk for metabolic disorder like diabetes, and vice versa, so stay a step ahead of any complications with sound understanding, good preventative measures and an action plan for symptom treatment.
+People who are at risk for gout are also at risk for metabolic disorder, like diabetes, and vice versa, so stay a step ahead of any complications with sound understanding, good preventative measures and an action plan for symptom treatment.

 - Uncontrolled uric acid levels.
 High uric acid levels can increase diabetes risk by 20%.
-Those with gout know how uric acid buildup canlead to pain and inflammation, but high uric acid levels don’t always come with symptoms.
-When you neglect to check your uric acid level, you’re increasing your risk without even knowing it.
+Those with gout know how uric acid buildup can lead to pain and inflammation, but high uric acid levels don’t always come with symptoms.
+When you neglect to check your uric acid level, you are increasing your risk without even knowing it.

 Treating Gout and Diabetes Simultaneously

 - Get active.
-If you’re looking for cheap and effective treatment, nothing can beat regular exercise.
+If you are looking for cheap and effective treatment, nothing can beat regular exercise.
 A mere 30 minutes of moderate exercise every day can quickly rid you of excess weight and encourage a more positive emotional state.
-And as long as you keep it up, these improvements spark a chain reaction: energy leads to more energy, which leads to more weight loss, which leads to fewer symptoms and flare-ups.
+As long as you keep it up, these improvements spark a chain reaction: energy leads to more energy, which leads to more weight loss, which leads to fewer symptoms and flare-ups.

 There is no overnight cure for wither illness, but there is still a lot you can do for your body and mind.
 In some cases, medication will need to play a central role in your disease management, but don’t discount your ability to take charge of your own health and quality of life when living with gout and diabetes.